IDLabResearch/comicreader.js/README.md

 Comicreader.js is a JavaScript library designed to aid the support of digital comics in the EPUB format.
 It offers the following features.

-- Automatic zooming in on the panel that is currently being read.
+- Automatic zooming in on the panel that is currently being read, which also results in a reading experience that is adapted to the screen size of the used device.
 - Moving to the next panel when the current panel is read.
 - Showing different layers of the panel in the correct sequence.
 - Support audio as a 'layer' of a panel.